cdransf/cd-11ty/src/posts/2020/prevent-content-from-being-hidden-underneath-a-fixed-header-by-using-scroll-margin-top.md

 ---

 **[Bramus:](https://www.bram.us/2020/03/01/prevent-content-from-being-hidden-underneath-a-fixed-header-by-using-scroll-margin-top/)**
-> If you've ever implemented a design with a fixed header, you’ve surely had this problem.<!-- excerpt -->
+> If you've ever implemented a design with a fixed header, you've surely had this problem.<!-- excerpt -->